josephawanis30/Amazon_Vine_Analysis/README.md

 * Approximately 42% 5-stars Vine reviews.
 * Approximately 50% 5-stars non-Vine reviews.

-## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+## Summary:

+Reviewing the results comparing the Vine vs. non-Vine reviews, there is not a bias for reviews in the Vine program.
+A recommendation would be perhaps also an analysis to check for certain words in the reviews, or a summary statistic showing the mean, median, mode, minimum value, maximum value, and standard deviation would be beneficial for comparison of reviews in the Vine program Vs. non-Vine program reviews.